AI Tools ยท Analysis

 Three common SEA document AI mistakes:

 For SEA banks, insurers, and BNPL platforms in 2026: under 20,000 monthly documents, AWS Textract or Google Document AI is fine.
 From 20,000 to 100,000, evaluate Konvergen for Indonesia, Glair for KTP-heavy Indonesian KYC, IDfy for cross-border SEA KYC, and Typhoon for Thai content.
 Above 100,000, the SEA-specialist stack pays for itself within one quarter on extraction accuracy plus per-document cost savings versus global vendors.
-The SEA institutions winning back-office cost in 2026 are the ones that stopped treating document AI as a single-vendor problem and started treating it as a localized-stack-by-language problem.
+If you are past 100,000 documents a month, pull last quarter's per-document cost on your Indonesian and Thai forms, then pick the specialist split that beats it; a single global vendor is quietly bleeding you on both accuracy and price.